 Yes, beliefs can be addictive.
 Arguably the most addictive of beliefs I witness people suffer from is the delusion of entitlement.
 To understand how entitlement works and why so many people fall for believing that they are entitled, you have to understand how scams work.

 Scams are probably one of the most profitable crimes against humanity and sadly the easiest to execute with little risk of getting caught.
-This is because in order for a scam to work, you need the victim’s consent and collaboration in engaging in wrongful behavior they believe would net them a profit.
-When most people discover that they have been scammed, there is understandable fear and embarrassment with the idea of informing the authorities.
+This is because, in order for a scam to work, you need the victim’s consent and collaboration in engaging in wrongful behavior.
+They do this because they believe they will profit.
+When most people discover that they have been scammed, they understandably experience fear and embarrassment.
+As a result, they are reluctant to inform the authorities.
 This is usually because they would also have to confess their own willful participation in wrongful behavior.

-When people come to believe that they are entitled, it’s because they have been convinced that they are deserving of a certain privilege or benefit, just because (insert irrational reason here).
-People who have come to believe that they are entitled to things or privileges, usually experience poor anger management or deep depression.
+When people come to believe that they are entitled, they are convinced that they are deserving of a certain privilege or benefit, just because (insert irrational reason here).
+People who have come to believe that they are entitled usually experience poor anger management or deep depression.
 The difference between the two being that poor anger management is an outward expression of anger, while depression is anger turned in on one’s self.